-- A. Provide against such scattered or premature subdivision of land as would involve danger or injury to health, safety, or prosperity by reason of the lack of water supply, drainage, transportation, schools, fire protection, or other public services, or necessitate the excessive expenditure of public funds or the supply of such services. - B. Provide for the harmonious development of the municipality and its environs. - C. Require the proper arrangement and coordination of streets within subdivisions in relation to other existing or planned streets or with features of the official map of the municipality. - D. Provide for open spaces of adequate proportions. - E. Require suitably located streets of sufficient width to accommodate existing and prospective traffic and to afford adequate light, air and access for firefighting apparatus and equipment to buildings and be coordinated so as to compose a convenient system. - F. Require, in proper cases, that plats showing new streets or narrowing or widening of such streets submitted to the Planning Board for approval shall show a park or parks suitably located for playground or other recreational purposes. - G. Require that proposed parks shall be of reasonable size for neighborhood playgrounds or other recreational uses.
+- A. Provide against such scattered or premature subdivision of land as would involve danger or injury to health, safety, or prosperity by reason of the lack of water supply, drainage, transportation, schools, fire protection, or other public services, or necessitate the excessive expenditure of public funds or the supply of such services; - B. Provide for the harmonious development of the municipality and its environs; - C. Require the proper arrangement and coordination of streets within subdivisions in relation to other existing or planned streets or with features of the official map of the municipality; - D. Provide for open spaces of adequate proportions; - E. Require suitably located streets of sufficient width to accommodate existing and prospective traffic and to afford adequate light, air and access for firefighting apparatus and equipment to buildings and be coordinated so as to compose a convenient system; - F. Require, in proper cases, that plats showing new streets or narrowing or widening of such streets submitted to the Planning Board for approval shall show a park or parks suitably located for playground or other recreational purposes;

-- H. Require that the land indicated on plats submitted to the Planning Board shall be of such character that it can be used for building purposes without danger to health. - I. Prescribe minimum areas of lots so as to assure conformance with local zoning ordinances and to assure such additional areas as may be needed for each lot for on-site sanitary facilities. - J. Include provisions which will tend to create conditions favorable to health, safety, convenience or prosperity. - K. Encourage the installation and use of solar, wind, or other renewable energy systems and protect access to energy sources by the regulation of orientation pf streets, lots, and buildings; establishment of maximum building height, minimum set back requirements and limitations on type, height and placement of vegetation; and encouragement of the use of solar sky-space easements under RSA 477. - L. Provide for an efficient and compact subdivision development which promotes the retention and public usage of open space and wildlife habitat, by allowing for village plan alternative subdivision as defined in RSA 674:21 VI. - M. Require innovative land use controls on lands when supported by the master plan; and - N. Include provision for waiver of any portion of the regulations in such cases where, in the opinion of the planning board, strict conformity would pose an unnecessary hardship to the applicant and waiver would not be contrary to the spirit and intent of the regulations. - O. Require the use of erosion and sediment controls for construction projects to protect the water quality of the Town's surface waters, wetlands, and stormwater systems.
+- G. Require that proposed parks shall be of reasonable size for neighborhood playgrounds or other recreational uses; - H. Require that the land indicated on plats submitted to the Planning Board shall be of such character that it can be used for building purposes without danger to health; - I. Prescribe minimum areas of lots so as to assure conformance with local zoning ordinances and to assure such additional areas as may be needed for each lot for on-site sanitary facilities; - J. Include provisions which will tend to create conditions favorable to health, safety, convenience or prosperity; - K. Encourage the installation and use of solar, wind, or other renewable energy systems and protect access to energy sources by the regulation of orientation pf streets, lots, and buildings; establishment of maximum building height, minimum set back requirements and limitations on type, height and placement of vegetation; and encouragement of the use of solar sky-space easements under RSA 477; - L. Provide for an efficient and compact subdivision development which promotes the retention and public usage of open space and wildlife habitat, by allowing for village plan alternative subdivision as defined in RSA 674:21 VI; - M. Require innovative land use controls on lands when supported by the master plan; and - N. Include provision for waiver of any portion of the regulations in such cases where, in the opinion of the planning board, strict conformity would pose an unnecessary hardship to the applicant and waiver would not be contrary to the spirit and intent of the regulations.